-For more details, refer the following link.Group Health Insurance
+For more details, refer to the following link.Group Health Insurance

 We go with a trust-by-default model, so all leaves are pre-approved.
 When you apply for a leave, it is just logged as an FYI for other team members and for compliance.

 We expect you to be responsible when taking leaves.
-We do not track leaves in order to penalise you for extra leaves, if any.
-We are a small enough organisation where we can trust everyone to act in the interest of their team, and we hope it continues to be so.
+We do not track leaves to penalize you for extra leaves, if any.
+We are a small enough organization where we can trust everyone to act in the interest of their team, and we hope it continues to be so.

 For details, read Leave and Holiday Policy

-Everyone in the team looks forward to these sessions.
+Everyone on the team looks forward to these sessions.
 We expect you to participate, not because we ask you to, but because you like to.
 When you join us, we will help you prepare your own session.
-This will help you improve your communication and presentations skills.
+This will help you improve your communication and presentation skills.

 We have a paid subscription for O’Reilly books, we will share the details with you upon joining.
-O’Reilly has huge catalogue of books, videos and learning paths that are immensely useful for everyone in tech.
-We have built various playlists such as:
+O’Reilly has a huge catalog of books, videos, and learning paths that are immensely useful for everyone in tech.
+We have built various playlists, such as:

 - Site Reliability Engineering - a collection of books and videos related to SRE

-- Software Engineering - a collections of books and videos if you want to get better at backend system architecture and system design
+- Software Engineering - a collection of books and videos if you want to get better at backend system architecture and system design

-We ask everyone in the team to carve out at least 1 hr daily to get better at the craft.
+We ask everyone on the team to carve out at least 1 hr daily to get better at the craft.
 Use this time to read a book, try out POCs, explore the tool documentation, etc. We have prepared bootcamps for backend engineer and site reliability engineer roles.
-These will help you figure out your improvement areas and you can focus on getting better everyday.
+These will help you figure out your improvement areas, and you can focus on improving daily.